 Let’s say you only ran two days per week for 45 minutes.
 But let’s also say you hated it; it led to some aches and pains, and those feelings (emotionally and physically) made you a very inconsistent runner.

-Now, compare that to going on a 30-minute walk five days per week at a brisk pace while listening to your favorite podcast.
+Now, compare that to going on a 30-minute walk daily at a brisk pace while listening to your favorite podcast.

-Your total amount of exercise (150 minutes vs. 90 minutes) would increase, the frequency of your movement would be more (5 days per week vs. two days), the stress on your joints would be reduced, your stress levels would go down, and your motivation would go up.
+Your total amount of exercise (150 minutes vs. 90 minutes) would increase, your movement frequency would be more (5 days per week vs. two days), the stress on your joints would be reduced, your stress levels would go down, and your motivation would go up.

-Not to mention, if you did other forms of exercise — such as weight training or playing a sport — the walking would function as a form of active recoverywhich would help your muscles recover quicker and reduce soreness.
+Not to mention, if you did other forms of exercise—such as weight training or playing a sport—walking would function as a form of active recovery, which would help your muscles recover quicker and reduce soreness.

 So, is walking “better” than running?
 It’s not on a minute-by-minute comparison, but it could be a healthier and more consistent option.

-And in general, lower-intensity exercise has many benefits, and this type of training can also fill weaknesses you didn’t even know existed.
+In general, lower-intensity exercise has many benefits, and this type of training can also help you overcome weaknesses you didn’t even know existed.

 While it doesn’t make headlines because it’s not sexy, walking gets the job done much better than people think if you put in consistent effort.